 The Stamford Senior Center will be coordinating delivery of prepared frozen meals to any senior 60 years of age and older who was previously relying on the congregate meal program at the Stamford Senior Center or the Over 60 Club.
 Contact Christina Crain at 203-977-5151 or by email email@example.com

 Catholic Charities Senior Nutrition Program Meals on Wheels

 Catholic Charities can receive referrals for their Meals on Wheels program for homebound seniors, 60+ years.
 They deliver pre-packaged single or double meals delivered for up to 7 days per week.
 They will review new referrals on a case by case basis.
 If the individual is geographically located on or near an existing delivery route and at minimum meets the 60+ age requirement they will consider delivering.
 203-324-6175

-SilverSource is planning for a major expansion in food delivery to seniors.
+SilverSource has expanded food delivery to seniors.
 For isolated quarantined seniors, they can be added to the SilverSource Telephone Call Well Check list.
 Staff or volunteers will call to see how they are doing, and if they need support.
 Call to ask to be added to their list of seniors: 203-324-6584

 End Hunger Connecticut!’s SNAP call center remains in full operation to help residents with applications, redeterminations, and other assistance for SNAP.
 They are experiencing an influx of calls, so you may need to leave a message.
 English and Spanish support.
 866-974-7627.
 Check hours and more information at www.ctsnap.org

 Some stores are adjusting their hours to accommodate older adults or people with underlying health conditions:

 - Grade A ShopRite Supermarkets in Stamford will reserve 6 a.m. to 7 a.m. for customers 65 and older